Self-Organization of Self-Clearing Beating Patterns in an Array of Locally Interacting Ciliated Cells Formulated as an Adaptive Boolean Network: Simulations and Results

 \subsubsection{Modular Self-Organization}

 If we arrange the actuators in the square lattice (USL) and introduce a certain amount of unciliated cells, the array of actuators efficiently evolves to a self-cleaning epithelium.
 In this case the network topology considering the state update gets strongly changed, what becomes obvious when thinking of the case of sparsely distributed ciliated cells.
 One can imagine that a group of ciliated cells would be surrounded by unciliated cells forming thereby ``ciliated islands'' on an otherwise unciliated epithelium.
 These islands would be hardly interconnected amongst each others when concerning the state updates.
 How strongly these modules are interconnected depends on the density of ciliated cells.
 In order to illustrate this modular character introduced by unciliated cells, the topology of the square lattice has been applied together with open boundary conditions and the update DAU for an ensemble with 100 members differing by their initial state.
 The grid size has been set to $300\times300$ cells.
 Fig.\ref{fig:grad} illustrates the temporal evolution of the corresponding velocity fields.
 The grayscales illustrate the locally resolved transient time $\tau_{ij}$ (in effect the number of network updates it takes for an actuator to reach a local transport speed, which almost amounts to the final area averaged transport speed).
 The upper panel in Fig.\ref{fig:grad} corresponds to simulations ran with a dense mat of cells (100\% ciliated cells), while in the lower panel 10\% of randomly distributed unciliated cells were introduced.
 The panels represent the ensemble average of the spatially resolved transient times.
 The darker the color the longer it took until a certain actuator synchronized its movement.
 The discussed effect of the ``leading boundary'' is clearly visible in the upper panel of Fig.\ref{fig:grad}, as the gradient in brightness from the left to the right indicates the structure emergence, which sets in at the left boundary and spreads towards the right boundary.
 On the other hand, as soon as one introduces unciliated cells the self-organization process gets a modular character, as the structure emergence doesn't start at a certain point from which it spreads allover the network, but spreads at several locations simultaneously, which is illustrated by the relatively homogeneous distribution of grayscale in the lower panel in Fig.\ref{fig:grad}.
 The influence of the boundary is strongly restricted to the marginal nodes at both sides.
-The larger one chooses the grid size, or the more unciliated cells are introduced, the less important the ``dominance'' of the marginal actuators gets.\\ In conclusion, unciliated cells introduce a certain degree of modularity in the network topology as well as in the self-organizing process and therefore, the influence of the choice of boundary conditions can be neglected in the interior of the array, if the array size is chosen large enough and if a realistic amount of unciliated cells is considered.
+The larger one chooses the grid size, or the more unciliated cells are introduced, the less important the ``dominance'' of the marginal actuators gets.
+In conclusion, unciliated cells introduce a certain degree of modularity in the network topology as well as in the self-organizing process and therefore, the influence of the choice of boundary conditions can be neglected in the interior of the array, if the array size is chosen large enough and if a realistic amount of unciliated cells is considered. \href{run:./anc/movie_S5.mpeg}{Movie\_S5} (provided as suplemential material \cite{supm}) shows the evolution of the network's state of a simulation run generated with (100$\times$100, USL, DAU, OP, 20\%, 0.5, 10\%) exhibiting the typical modular self-organization process leading to modular expression patterns.